NTIA/scos-sensor/README.md

 #### Certificate  Authentication

-This is the default authentication method.
 To enable Certificate Authentication, make sure `AUTHENTICATION` is set to `CERT` in the environment file.
 To authenticate, the client will need to send a trusted client certificate.
 The Common Name must match the username of a user in the database.

 #### Certificates